Updated: Apr 24

 The truth about the Body-Mind-Spirit connection

 Meditation is another valuable mind-body practice for becoming more present and centering the mind.
-A regular meditation practice is a particularly effective way to help the body modulate emotional responses and the accompanying neurochemical patterns that can otherwise flood the body with harmful stress hormones.
+Regular meditation practice is a particularly effective way to help the body modulate emotional responses and the accompanying neurochemical patterns that can otherwise flood the body with harmful stress hormones.

-Once you replace negative thoughts with positive once, you will start having positive results.
+Once you replace negative thoughts with positive ones, you will start having positive results.